Mateil04/bcg_analysis/README.md

 # BCG Analysis

-I built this package with the objective is to measure in a simple, fast, but effective way, how the key features of an app/webpage impact over the conversion.
+I built this package with the objective of measuring in a simple, fast, but effective way, the impact of the key features of an app/webpage over the conversion.

-It a feature importance analysis, using BCG (Growth-Share) matrix.
+It is a feature importance analysis, using BCG (Growth-Share) matrix.

 This analysis helps to identify key features, grouping or clustering them into 4 different categories, as the BCG matrix states (see link at the bottom for more information).

-To install the package, run this command in the terminal: pip install bcganalysAis
+To install the package, run this command in the terminal: pip install bcganalysis

 We are going to see the following example.